The Skin Microbiome

 - Metabolic mechanisms of colonization resistance are driven by competitive for energy sources between commensal microbes and potential pathogens.
 This includes processes involved with the breakdown of complex protein, carbohydrates and fats for microbial digestion.

 Eczema and atopic dermatitis (AD) are inflammatory skin conditions characterized by red rashes of variable size.
-These chronic diseases are strongly associated with unbalanced skin microbiota that contain higher levels of Staphylococcus aureus9.
-While a healthy skin microbiota is capable of resisting S. aureus colonization, localized shifts in pH, lipid and fatty acid content can support the establishment of S. aureus.
-Higher levels of S. aureus colonization have been linked with eczema and AD cases reported9, which strongly suggests these microbes can influence the inflammatory status of skin sites where rashes develop.
+These chronic diseases are strongly associated with unbalanced skin microbiota that contain higher levels of Staphylococcus aureus.9 While a healthy skin microbiota is capable of resisting S. aureus colonization, localized shifts in pH, lipid and fatty acid content can support the establishment of S. aureus.
+Higher levels of S. aureus colonization have been linked with eczema and AD cases reported, which strongly suggests these microbes can influence the inflammatory status of skin sites where rashes develop.9

 - Grice, E, Segre, J. The skin microbiome.
 Nat Rev Microbiol.
 2011; 9(1):244–253. doi.org/10.1038/nrmicro2537